dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ``onMeasure()`` will be called when android changes the size of your view.
 It does this to give your view a chance to reduce its pixel size should you not need the amount of pixels it is offered

-Any changes made here will be reflected in your final view size
+Any changes made here will be reflected in your final view size.

-Note that it is not possible to gain extra pixels in this method
+Note that it is not possible to gain extra pixels in this method.

 <mark style="background: #AD21D9;">For example if you wish to make a square view in android using this method:</mark>
 - You will get a width and height provided to you